timabell/timwise.co.uk/_posts/2023-06-01-text-based-tools-the-ultimate-format-for-everything.md

 Markdown, VSCode with some markdown plugins, maybe even a [markdown-wiki](https://marketplace.visualstudio.com/items?itemName=kortina.vscode-markdown-notes) tool.
 [Markor](https://f-droid.org/packages/net.gsantner.markor/) on android.
 [Syncthing](https://syncthing.net/) to keep them in sync across devices.
 Works for me, and any conflicts due to editing files out of sync is easier to deal with than [tomboy](https://wiki.gnome.org/Apps/Tomboy)'s nasty XML format (yes I know XML is text but it's still naaaasty).

+And for something much fancier, [Logseq](https://logseq.com/) is a FOSS note-taking app that stores all your notes as markdown and layers on a sqlite index, a great UI, and a ton of plugins.

 ### Creating pdf files

 Thanks to [pandoc](https://pandoc.org/) (other tools are available), you can trivially convert your markdown files to pdf files for sharing with people who insist on that as a format.